The Free Speech Problem

 To give you just one example, we had a donor whose son attended a prestigious southern school who took advantage of this program; she sent in a modest donation to FIRE instead of her son’s university.
 It resulted in the school changing their policies to earn FIRE’s prestigious “green-light” rating.

 You might be thinking that this all sounds well and good, but how does it work?

-You can indicate in the comment box of your online gift to FIRE that your contribution is in lieu of a gift to a university.
+You can indicate on our secure online donation form that your contribution is in lieu of a gift to a university, mail in this form, or give us a call at (215) 717-3473.
 We will then notify the school’s administration that until they fully protect individual rights on campus, they will no longer earn your charitable support (your identity and contribution will of course be kept strictly anonymous).
 FIRE will then offer our services, free of charge, to the school.
-We help them earn your donations back by making the necessary policy changes to support and uphold free expression on their campus.
+We’ll help them earn your donations back by making the necessary policy changes to support and uphold free expression on their campus.

 But why FIRE?

 FIRE has a proven track record of success.
 We’ve been in the business of defending and sustaining the individual rights of students and faculty in higher education for over twenty years.
 FIRE has defended speech in the classroom, in the courts, and even in the halls of Congress.

 We’ve helped more than 74 schools adopt the Chicago Statement on Free Expression, secured policy change victories at more than 200 schools enrolling more than 4 million students, and we’ve secured hundreds of victories on behalf of students and professors whose rights have been violated on campus.